An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Comparison with the Arakelov Height: Rational Maps

-As $h_\Ar = h + O(1)$ for any Weil height $h$ on $\Rat_d(K)$, with the implied constants depending on $d$ and $h$, Theorem \ref{thm: arakelov height norm} implies Theorem \ref{thm: height on polynomials} from the introduction.
+As $h_\Ar = h + O(1)$ for any Weil height $h$ on $\Rat_d(K)$, with the implied constants depending on $d$ and $h$, Theorem \ref{thm: arakelov height norm} and Proposition \ref{prop: ag inner product essentially standard inner product} imply Theorem \ref{thm: height on polynomials} from the introduction.
 When examining the norm associated to monic polynomials, we could deduce information on $\mu_{f, v}$ via the filled Julia sets $\Kcal_{I, v}$ at each place.
 In the case of rational maps, such tools are not available and we are forced to take a more circuitous route in proving Theorem \ref{thm: arakelov height norm}.
 Rather than working with the norm of $\mu_f$ directly, we instead study the pull-back of the Arakelov adelic measure $\lambda_{Ar}$ by $f$.
-As the following lemma shows, the two are closely related via the adjoint relationship (Proposition \ref{prop: Adjoint}).
+As the following simple lemma shows, the norms of these two adelic measures are never too far apart.